fluxninja/aperture/docs/content/reference/policies/spec.md

 Upper bound of the moving average.

-When the signal exceeds `max_envelope` it's multiplied by `correction_factor_on_max_envelope_violation` **once per tick**.
+When the signal exceeds `max_envelope` it is multiplied by `correction_factor_on_max_envelope_violation` **once per tick**.

 :::note